seancorfield/next-jdbc/doc/friendly-sql-functions.md

 * `find-by-keys` -- a query on one or more column values, specified as a hash map or `WHERE` clause,
 * `get-by-id` -- a query to return a single row, based on a single column value, usually the primary key.

 These functions are described in more detail below.
 They are deliberately simple and intended to cover only the most common, basic SQL operations.
+The primary API (`plan`, `execute!`, `execute-one!`) is the recommended approach for everything beyond that.
 If you need more expressiveness, consider one of the following libraries to build SQL/parameter vectors, or run queries:

 * [HoneySQL](https://github.com/jkk/honeysql) -- a composable DSL for creating SQL/parameter vectors from Clojure data structures
 * [seql](https://github.com/exoscale/seql) -- a simplified EQL-inspired query language, built on `next.jdbc` (as of release 0.1.6)